fwilkerson/clean-set/README.md

 > Quickly update a value in a deeply nested object and clone each node touched for simple change tracking `===`.

+Check out [dset](https://github.com/lukeed/dset) if you just want to do an in place mutation on a deeply nested value.

+## Install

+> npm i clean-set

+Includes builds for commonjs, umd, and esm and is less than 200b gzip

+## Usage

 ```javascript
 let current = {
   a: { b: [], c: true },